-Heartland and Bourbon virus are both RNA viruses.
+Heartland and Bourbon viruses are both RNA viruses.
 Heartland virus was first discovered in 2009 in Missouri and is believed to be transmitted by Amblyomma americanum ("Lone star tick").
 Initial symptoms are similar to ehrlichiosis which include fever, fatigue, anorexia, nausea, and diarrhea.
 Bourbon virus was discovered in Bourbon County, Kansas in 2014.
 Like Heartland virus, Bourbon virus is also believed to be transmitted by Amblyomma americanum.
 Symptoms reported from patients include fever, fatigue, anorexia, nausea, vomiting, and maculopapular rash.
-Leukopenia, thrombocytopenia, and mild to moderate elevation of liver transaminases have also been seen in patients diagnosed with Heartland or Bourbon virus should be considered in patients being treated for suspect tick-borne disease who do not respond to treatment (e.g. doxycycline).
+Leukopenia, thrombocytopenia, and mild to moderate elevation of liver transaminases have also been seen in patients diagnosed with Heartland or Bourbon viruses.
+To date, no cases of Heartland or Bourbon virus have been identified in Nebraska residents.
+Infection with Heartland or Bourbon virus should be considered in patients being treated for suspected tick-borne disease who do not respond to treatment (e.g. doxycycline).
 Presently, no routine testing is available commercially for Heartland or Bourbon viruses.
 However, protocols are in place to allow people to be tested for evidence of infection through the CDC.
 Providers must contact their local health department to determine if suspected patients meet CDC criteria for testing.